wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 task(s), where **the path length is measured in task durations**.
 No matter how many cores are used, the program cannot execute faster than the length of the critical path.
-For instance, consider our example DAG, assuming the the "analyze" task has work of 250 GFlop.
+For instance, consider our example DAG, assuming the the "analyze" task has work 250 GFlop.
 There are three paths from "start" to "display".
-The length of the visualization path has length 5+20+10+1 = 36s.
-The length of the statistics path has length 5+40+1=46.
-The length o f the analysis path is 5+25+10+1=41.
-And so the critical path is {"start" -> "stats" -> "display"} and has length 46.
+The length of the visualization path has length 5+20+10+1 = 36 seconds.
+The length of the statistics path has length 5+40+1=46 seconds.
+The length o f the analysis path is 5+25+10+1=41 seconds.
+And so the critical path is {"start" -> "stats" -> "display"}, of length 46 seconds.
 No matter how many 10GFlop/sec cores are used to execute this program, it can never run in less than 46 seconds!

 #### Practice Questions